projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-dev-passthrough.rst

    :align: center
    :name: init-remapping

-   Initialization of remapping of virtual IOAPIC interrupts for Service VM
+   Initialization of Remapping of Virtual IOAPIC Interrupts for Service VM

 :numref:`init-remapping` above illustrates how remapping of (virtual) IOAPIC interrupts are remapped for the Service VM.
 VM exit occurs whenever the Service